Tools aren’t really required for most origami, but tools can make life easier & improve the quality & precision of your final origami model.

 These are my top 10 origami tools.

-Tools are listed in order of usefulness, from 1 to 10, 1 being most useful. 🙂
+Tools are listed in order of usefulness, from 1 to 10, with 1 being the most useful.

 1. Paper Trimmer